PatrickKyei/PatrickKyei.github.io/_posts/Public/2025-06-11-most-people-have-a-delusional-understanding-of-business.md

 Even though at that time I didn't have a solid idea how audience building can be leveraged to business growth, I had the intuition that could be a thing.

-# Build Distribution, Then Build Whatever You Want
+# Build Distribution Then Build Whatever You Want

 Distribution is the new leverage.
 And your audience is the engine that powers it.